McTintor/calculator-js/README.md

 4. Click on the equals button to see the result.
 5. Click on the all-clear button to clear the calculator's state.
 6. Click on the delete button to remove the last digit entered.

-## Contributing

-Contributions are welcome!
-If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.